Gynaecomastia (Male Breast Reduction)

 - For gynaecomastia surgery to be most successful, you should be physically healthy and be maintaining a stable weight.

-How would gynaecomastia surgery help me?
+Is gynaecomastia surgery right for me?

 How is gynaecomastia surgery performed?